CFB Comox: Fall 2021 and beyond

-On 18 November 2021, 22 people were injured in an explosion at the barracks at CFB Comox.
+On November 18, 2021, 22 people were injured in an explosion at the barracks at CFB Comox.
 Sixteen military members and six civilians were injured on Thursday after an explosion took place at a barracks building that was undergoing renovations.
 59 people were housed in the building, though not everyone was inside of the building at the time of the blast.

-During the flooding in BC, members from CFB Comox assisted in rescuing people stranded after flooding and mudslides washed out multiple sections of Highway 7 near Agassiz.
+During the 2021 Pacific Northwest floods in B.C., members from CFB Comox assisted in rescuing people stranded after flooding and mudslides washed out multiple sections of Highway 7 near Agassiz.
 In the 48 hours leading up to the CAF request for assistance, the Royal Canadian Air Force dispatched three Cormorant helicopters from 442 Transport and Rescue Squadron to airlift more than 300 people, 26 dogs and one cat to safety.

 Airlines and destinations

+Summit Air also provides charter services from Comox.